hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ## Robot Personality

 Rescueland Robots are designed with a unique personality that sets them apart from normal robots.
 This is a result of an mystical gas injected every hundred years, known informally as "Rescueland Gas."
 This gas, though unknown why, causes the robots to have emotions, thoughts and imaginations.
 As a result, these robots become more than machines; they exhibit the characteristics of living beings.
 The emotional spectrum of a Rescueland Robot is as complex as a living one, allowing them to engage meaningfully with the world around them.
 In the event of gas having been entirely consumed, behaviour reverts to that of a conventional robot.
 Each robot has a distinct personality that remains unchanged after replenishing the consumed gas.

+## Robot Powers

+The Rescueland Gas also provides extraordinary abilities reminiscent of the [Super Owls](./The%20Timeline%20of%20Resueland%20History.md#0-adotr-discovery-of-the-rings).
+The shared characteristics include:

+1. **Shape-shifting**: The ability to alter their physical form, allowing them to adapt to various situations and surroundings.
+2. **Size-shifting**: The ability to change size.
+However, they are unable to change mass.
+2. **Telepathic Communication**: They can establish direct mental connections, enabling seamless communication with one another and other beings.
+3. **Elemental Manipulation**: The ability to influence and control the fundamental elements of nature.
+4. **Enhanced Agility**: Inhabitants possess remarkable physical agility and reflexes, allowing them to navigate the planet's gas layers with ease and precision.
+5. **Time Perception Alteration**: They have the ability to perceive time in various ways, granting them an advantage in certain situations.

+While these advanced abilities are the most prominent manifestations of their connection to the gas, the inhabitants also possess more minor, yet intriguing, magical properties, including:

+1. **Illusions**: The ability to create elaborate and convincing false realities for various purposes.
+2. **Emission of Light**: They can emit brief, intense bursts of light to distract or disorient others.
+3. **Nature Communications**: Inhabitants can establish connections with the natural world, allowing them to gather information from the environment and potentially control or influence certain aspects of nature.
+4. **Plant Influence**: They have the ability to influence the growth and behavior of plants, which can be used for a range of purposes, from food production to environmental manipulation.

+Due to these remarkable enhancements, Rescueland Robots have long been regarded as the apprentices or heirs of the esteemed Super Owls, inheriting a legacy of power and potential.

 ## Robot Versions